JanRooduijn/pgadmin4-REL-6_16/README.md

+Update: my solutions can now be found in the folders `semgrep-rules` and `codeql-custom-queries`.

 # Tutorial on Q-SAST tools
 This is a tutorial on two query-based SAST (or Q-SAST) tools, namely CodeQL and Semgrep, as part of a workshop by NCSC-NL at Avans Hogeschool.
 A significant advantage of Q-SAST tools over conventional SAST tools is that the community can contribute to the Q-SAST's capabilities by writing their own rules.
 This makes it easier to quickly respond to newly discovered vulnerability classes.
 It also makes Q-SAST tools suitable for information-gathering during penetration tests and code reviews.